 Like any form of self-employment or business model, affiliate marketing has both advantages and disadvantages.
 Understanding these will help you decide whether affiliate marketing is a good fit for your financial and business goals.

 Pros of Affiliate Marketing

-There are several aspects of affiliate marketing that make it a good home business option including:
+Affiliate marketing is ideal for bloggers, coaches, information entrepreneurs, and those who build and maintain their own digital properties such as YouTube channels.
+There are many aspects of affiliate marketing that make it a good home business model, including:

-- Low cost to get started.
-Most affiliate programs are free to join, so your costs are usually related to your referral/marketing methods.
+- Low overhead costs: Most affiliate programs are free to join, so your costs are usually related to your referral and marketing methods.

-- Work anytime and from anywhere as long as you have Internet access.
+- Flexibility: You can work anytime and from anywhere as long as you have internet access.